cooklang/spec/proposals/0018-optional-components.md

 ### Shopping lists

-1. When a recipe with optional ingredients is added to a shopping list, applications should ask the user which of them to include, and record each accepted one as a [selection line](#shopping-list-format).
+1. When a recipe with optional ingredients is added to a shopping list, applications should ask the user which of them to include, and record each accepted one as a [selection line](#shopping-list-format) with its scaled amount.
+When an optional ingredient is used more than once, the choice may be offered per ingredient (all occurrences together) or per occurrence.
 Applications that cannot ask add the required ingredients only.
+When the user changes a recipe's multiplier, the application rewrites the amounts on its selection lines.
 2. Optional ingredients that are on the shopping list must be marked as optional, so the shopper knows they can be skipped if unavailable.
 3. Applications should make optional ingredients that were not accepted discoverable — for example as suggestions under the recipe — so they can be added later and are not simply forgotten.
 4. Following the aggregation rule, optional and required amounts of the same ingredient stay distinguishable within a recipe.
 When combining across recipes, applications should still keep optional amounts distinguishable from required ones.